SkoolNotes/Taproot/2020HIST201/KBhHIST201AcienRegime.md

 	* Relatively prosperous, but <40% owned land
 	* Most rented land from lords as tenant farmers/sharecroppers

-## Disorganiz
+## Infrastructure Disorganization
 * No national currency, nor system of weights and measures, nor a market
 * Network of highways existed, but not very efficient

+## Merchanitilist Economy
-	* Economic policy guided by merchanitilist theory
+* Economic policy guided by **merchanitilist theory**
 	* Notion that precious metals holdings is the ultimate goal
 	* Encouraged development of manufacturing to provide for global market
 	* Development of the new *bourgeoisie* class — small merchants and shopkeepers

+## Need of Reform
-	* Theory came under challenge by newer things like the free market theory
+The established merchantilist theory came under challenge by newer philosophies like the free market theory

 	* Adam Smith's free market economy/baurseiosie challenged mercantilistic economy
 	* Old France very Roman Catholic
 		*  Church owned large amount of resources => almost 10%
 		*  Monarchs crowed in cathedrals